Max Verstappen: 2021: Successful title battle with Hamilton

+Verstappen won his first F1 championship in 2021.
 At the Bahrain Grand Prix, Verstappen topped all the practice sessions and subsequently took a career fourth pole position.
 This was the first time he achieved back-to-back pole positions.
 He fought Lewis Hamilton for the race victory, and on lap 53 Verstappen overtook Hamilton, but went off track whilst doing so, resulting in him being instructed by race control to let Hamilton back into the lead and ultimately finishing second behind Hamilton.
 At the next race, the Emilia Romagna Grand Prix, Verstappen qualified third with teammate Sergio Pérez second, marking the first time he was out-qualified by a teammate since the 2019 Italian Grand Prix.
-At the race start, Verstappen was able to pass both Pérez and pole-sitter Lewis Hamilton to take the lead.
+At the race start, Verstappen was able to pass both Pérez and pole-sitter Hamilton to take the lead.
 He remained in the lead after the first round of pit stops as well as the restart, following the race being suspended on lap 33.
 Rival Hamilton finished second, reducing his championship lead over Verstappen to one point.

-In the following Portuguese Grand Prix, Verstappen finished second after a long battle with Lewis Hamilton.
+In the following Portuguese Grand Prix, Verstappen finished second after a long battle with Hamilton.
 At the Spanish Grand Prix, the battle between Verstappen and Hamilton continued, with Hamilton employing a faster two-stop strategy versus Verstappen's one-stop race.
 This provided Hamilton the advantage of faster tyres, allowing him to overtake Verstappen with several laps remaining in the race.
 Hamilton took the victory, with Verstappen taking second and the fastest lap, increasing Hamilton's championship lead to 14 points.